Roibeard-Ruadhan/Meditative-Photography/README.md

 ### The footer
 Use of Font Awesome icons without text display a contemporary, minimalist platform for social links.
-Added a direct link to my Instagram account to allow users to connect & to view other parts of my portfolio not on the website.
+Added a direct link to my Instagram account to allow users' to connect & to view other parts of my portfolio not on the website.

 ### Portfolio
-The 3-page portfolio is all contained within a plain white background which draws the user's attention to the images.
+The 3-page portfolio is all contained within a plain white background which draws the users' attention to the images.
 The plain background also allows the images full expression without any external distractions.
 ****The images when clicked open up into a window for scanning through the images one by one using bootstrap.* TBC

 The page menu was added for ease of access through the portfolio without interfering with the menu.